semibroiled/celonis-code-challenge/README.md

 Endtime: 14:06 CEST (took about 6-7h excluding reading literature)

 I hope you are happy with the solution!
 Couldn't make it as elegant as I'd hoped.

+I think the plots illustrate well the high enough accuracies with this minimal solution.
+The math works!
+There are some false positives on the confusion matrix but the density along the diagonal looks great.
+Loss is also that logarithmly deacreased quickly over time.
+Ideally I'd make a list of hyperparameters and compare them to find the best find.
+For now, I'm sticking to test values.

+Thank you for your considerations!
+I think I improved myself a little too with the challenge :D